cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ## 2. Discovery: Sitting With Buyers, Not Making Assumptions

-When I started this initiative, I framed it as a procurement problem that needed structured investigation before any technology decisions—not as an "AI project" first.
+When I started this initiative, I framed it as a procurement problem that needed structured investigation before any technology decisions, not as an "AI project" first.
 Instead of thinking about models or tools, my first question was: "What exactly slows buyers down, and which friction points can we safely automate?"

 ### Shadowing to find friction before cataloging feature requests